 - Imagine touching the surface of Golden Euphorbia pot.
 Describe what the sensation might be like.

-- Think back to the beginning of this resource when we asked you to characterise what an 'impossible vase' might look like.
+- In the Pure Form resource we asked you to characterise what an 'impossible vase' might look like.
 Is Barkley's Golden Euphorbia pot an impossible vase?
 Provide reasons for your response.

 - Collect a range of mark-making tools such as toothpicks, combs, straws, pencils, wire etc. Create a pinch-pot using clay or plasticine.
 Experiment with the various tools to make textured surfaces as Barkley has done.
 You might like to research animal or insect tracks and replicate these patterns in your work.